 In December 2012, a list of approved functional health claims went into effect.
 The list includes generic claims for substances other than botanicals, which will be evaluated at a later date.
 Disease risk reduction claims and claims referring to the health and development of children require an authorization on a case-by-case basis, following the submission of a scientific dossier to the European Food Safety Authority (EFSA).
 Health claims based on new scientific data will have to be submitted to EFSA for evaluation but a simplified authorization procedure has been established.

 The EU Tobacco Advertising Directive bans tobacco advertising in printed media, radio, and internet as well as the sponsorship of cross-border events or activities.
-Advertising in cinemas and on billboards or merchandising is allowed, though these are banned in many member states.
+Advertising in cinemas and on billboards or merchandising is allowed, though these are banned in many Member States.
 Tobacco advertising on television has been banned in the EU since the early 1990s and is governed by the Audiovisual Media Services Directive.
-A revised Tobacco Products Directive has been adopted and must now be transposed into national legislation by member states by 2016.
-The new legislation will include bigger, double-sided health pictorial warnings on cigarette packages and the possibility for plain packaging along with health warnings, tracking systems.
+A 2016 revision to the legislation includes the requirement for bigger, double-sided health pictorial warnings on cigarette packages and possibility for plain packaging along with health warnings, tracking systems.

-Germany has become more price-conscious, especially in consumer goods areas.
-Consequently, price is increasing in importance as a competitive factor, but quality, timely delivery and service remain equally important, especially in B2B relations.
-The VAT tax rate stands at 19%.
+German customers are often very price-sensitive.
+Consequently, price is an importantant competitive factor, but quality, timely delivery and service remain equally important, especially in B2B relations.

 The German commercial customer expects to be able to pick up the telephone, talk to his or her dealer and have replacement parts or service work immediately available.
 American exporters should avoid appointing distributors with impossibly large geographic areas, without firm commitments regarding parts inventories or service capabilities, and without agreements on dealer mark-ups.

-Conscious of the discrepancies among member states in product labeling, language use, legal guarantee and liability, the redress of which inevitably frustrates consumers in cross-border shopping, EU institutions have launched a number of initiatives aimed at harmonizing national legislation.
+Conscious of the discrepancies among Member States in product labeling, language use, legal guarantee and liability, the redress of which inevitably frustrates consumers in cross-border shopping, the EU institutions have launched a number of initiatives aimed at harmonizing national legislation.
 Suppliers within and outside the EU should be aware of existing and upcoming legislation affecting sales, service and customer support.

-Under the 1985 EU Directive on Liability of Defective Products, amended in 1999, the producer is liable for damage caused by a defect in his product.
+Under the 1985 Directive on Liability of Defective Products, amended in 1999, the producer is liable for damage caused by a defect in his product.
 The victim must prove the existence of the defect and a causal link between defect and injury (bodily as well as material).
 A reduction of liability of the manufacturer is granted in cases of negligence on the part of the victim.
+The first step in the review process of this law was launched at the end of 2016.

 Legal Warranties and After-sales Service